Gottlieb Olpp: Professorship and medical missionary work

 From 1908 to 1909, Olpp pursued further studies in Hamburg on Ships-and-Tropical Diseases, Work in Labor, Chief Physician in Herford.
 On 1 May 1909, he left the Rhenish Missionary Society to undertake the position of director of the German Institute for Medical Missionary (Deutsches Instituts für ärztliche Mission) in Tübingen, which he held until 1937.
 The organization supports worldwide Christian healthcare efforts, particularly for economically poor countries.

 Olpp attended the 1910 World Missionary Conference in Edinburgh as a delegate.
 There, he described "the work that has commenced auspiciously in Germany" and ended his address with reverence to "the great missionary, Livingstone" and "our Lord Jesus Christ."
 In that same year, he compiled the monograph Beiträge zur Medizin in China mit besonderer Berücksichtigung der Tropenpathologie ("On Chinese Medicine from the Perspective of Tropical Pathology"), consisting of his extensive multilingual research, 9-year observations and medical experiences in Dongguan.
 The monograph also served as his Habilitation post-doctoral thesis on Tropical Medicine in Tübingen, opening doors to professorship.

 On 12 September 1912, Olpp departed from Hamburg on the SS Kaiserin Auguste Victoria.
 He came to New York City on the 22 September with a final destination in the US of Washington, DC.

-In Summer 1914, he was giving lectures on Tropical Disease and Tropical Hygiene for the Medicine Department in University of Tübingen.
+In Summer 1914, he was giving lectures on Tropical Disease and Tropical Hygiene for the Medicine Department at the University of Tübingen.
 In 1916, he was appointed as chief physician for the newly opened Tübinger Tropengenesungsheims (Tuebinger Convalescent Homes), also called Tropical Clinic Paul-Lechler-Hospital.
 The institute has direct connections with and is supported by Difäm, originally created to take care of those returning home from tropical areas.
 Olpp held an address about the clinic and its importance in global medical missions at a conference by natural sciences and medicine organization in Tübingen on 14 May 1916 and wrote about it at length on the magazine Deutsche Medizinische Zeitschrift in 1936.

 On 2 July 1917, he became an associate professor in the University of Tübingen.
 As of 1926, he was teaching Tropenkrankenheit (Tropical Diseases) as a medical faculty at the Nauklerstrasse 47 building.
 The building was originally built in 1908–1909 to serve medical missionaries.
 During his tenure, he oversaw 32 dissertations from his students.
-On 19 October 1934, he received an honorary degree in theology by the Martin-Luther University Halle-Wittenberg.
+On 19 October 1934, he received an honorary degree in theology by the Martin Luther University Halle-Wittenberg.
 Due to deteriorating health, Olpp left Difäm, the Paul-Lechler Hospital and Tübingen on 1 October 1937 and moved to Schwarzenbruck-Rummelsberg.
 There, he continued his medical practice, support for medical missionary and research on submerged intestinal bath.